The-Devoyage/devoyage-web/blog/subgraph-v0.0.7/index.md

 ### New Features

-- HTTP Data Source - Easilly map a HTTP API into this GraphQL API.
+- HTTP Data Source - Easily map a HTTP API into this GraphQL API.
-- Update One Resolver - Update mongo documents or send HTTP Put/Patch Request
+- Update One Resolver - Update Mongo documents or send HTTP Put/Patch Request
 - Objects and Lists - Support for more complex data structures.
 - Exclude From Input/Output - Allows fields to be shared or mapped exclusivly to resolvers input/output.
-- Environment Variable Support - Use environment varaibles directly inside your config with the `$` suffix.
+- Environment Variable Support - Use environment variables directly inside your config with the `$` suffix.

 ## The Chat GPT Config